Creole cream cheese: Resurgence

-Creole cream cheese ice cream
+Ice cream

 Creole cream cheese ice cream is also a Louisiana tradition.
 The USDA cracked down on dairies over concerns about spoilage and added regulations over milk and cheese production; production has become far more limited.
 The ice cream flavor was available at K&B drugstores.
 Other past producers include Brown's Dairy (formerly Brown's Velvet Dairy) in New Orleans.

 John Besh offers a creole cream cheese red velvet ice cream at his Soda Shop in the National World War II Museum.
 Mam's House of Ice in Houston offers Creole Cream Cheese ice cream.
 Baskin Robbins offered the flavor in 2011/2012.
 In April 2013, Blue Bell Creameries re-released the flavor in Louisiana and the Mississippi Gulf Coast region, and in 2018 released the flavor again in the Pine Belt area of Mississippi, most notably in the Ramey's supermarket chain.
 Another version is made by New Orleans Ice Cream Company.